 The Yoga Sutras contain 196 Sutras, divided between four chapters, discussing the aims and practice of yoga, the development of yogic powers and finally, liberation.
 Like a gentle guiding hand, the Yoga Sutras warn you of the pitfalls on your spiritual journey and offer the means to overcome them.
 While there is a teaching in each Sutra, we’ll look at a few here and leave the remainder for future exploration.

 In Vedic texts, it is common to encapsulate the whole teaching early in the discourse.
-Patanjali does simply in the first few sutras, giving you the essence of your spiritual practices:
+Patanjali does this in the first few sutras, giving you the essence of what’s to come:

 “Yoga is the progressive settling of the mind into silence.